mshroyer/pointfree/README.rst

-  ``pointfree`` decorator requires cooperation between the partial application mechanism and the implementation of overloaded operators; the result of a partial application must be an object which defines the necessary operators, so at the very least I would need to wrap the standard library ``partial`` anyway.
+  ``pointfree`` decorator requires cooperation between the partial application mechanism and the implementation of overloaded operators; the result of a partial application must be an object which defines the necessary operators, so at the very least I would need to wrap :py:class:`functools.partial` anyway.

   The second reason is a matter of subjective taste.
 The standard library's ``partial`` class requires explicit creation of a new object